aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/calculate-formulas/_index.md

 {{% alert color="primary" %}}

 The **GetFormula** property and **SetFormula(...)** methods of the [**Cell**](https://reference.aspose.com/cells/cpp/aspose.cells/cell/) class work differently from the **Calculate** methods of the [**Workbook**](https://reference.aspose.com/cells/cpp/aspose.cells/workbook/), [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/), and [**Cell**](https://reference.aspose.com/cells/cpp/aspose.cells/cell/) classes.
 The **GetFormula** property and **SetFormula(...)** methods simply add the formula to a cell but do not calculate the result at runtime.
-To get the result of the formulas, please call the **Calculate** methods.
+To obtain the result of the formulas, please call the **Calculate** methods.

 {{% /alert %}}

-## **Direct Calculation of Formula**
+## **Direct Calculation of Formulas**

 Aspose.Cells has an embedded formula calculation engine.
-As well as calculating formulas imported from a designer file, Aspose.Cells can calculate formula results directly.
+In addition to calculating formulas imported from a designer file, Aspose.Cells can calculate formula results directly.

 Sometimes, you need to calculate formula results directly without adding them into a worksheet.
-The values of the cells used in the formula already exist in a worksheet, and all you need is to find the result of those values based on some Microsoft Excel formula without adding the formula in a worksheet.
+The values of the cells used in the formula already exist in a worksheet, and all you need is to find the result of those values based on some Microsoft Excel formula without adding the formula to a worksheet.

 You can use Aspose.Cells' formula calculation engine APIs for [**Worksheet**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/) to [**calculate**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/calculateformula/) the results of such formulas without adding them to the worksheet: